-The Clean Air Act requires EPA to periodically review the science for six major air pollutants, including oxides of nitrogen, oxides of sulfur and particulate matter.
+The Clean Air Act requires EPA to periodically review the science for six major air pollutants, including nitrogen oxides, sulfur oxides, particulate matter, carbon monoxide, ozone and lead.
 EPA's National Center for Environmental Assessment develops Integrated Science Assessments (ISAs) that summarize the science related to the health and welfare (e.g., climate, visibility, ecosystem) effects caused by these pollutants.
 ISAs provide a comprehensive assessment of the most policy-relevant scientific literature published since the last National Ambient Air Quality Standards (NAAQS) review and are a critical part of the scientific basis used to support retaining or revising the primary (health-based) and secondary (welfare-based) NAAQS.

 In December 2012, the U.S. EPA announced its final decisions on the most recent review of secondary NAAQS for particulate matter.
 The U.S. EPA retained the 24-hour and annual PM2.5 standards and the 24-hour PM10 standard to address visibility and non-visibility welfare effects.

 In 2008, EPA released the Integrated Science Assessment for Oxides of Nitrogen and Sulfur - Ecological Criteria (Final Report) and in 2009, EPA released the Integrated Science Assessment for Particulate Matter (Final Report).

 - Learn more about the 2008 Final Report: Integrated Science Assessment for Oxides of Nitrogen and Sulfur Oxides (Ecological Criteria)

 - Learn about the 2009 Final Report: Integrated Science Assessment for Particulate Matter